AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Auto Insurance Options for Teenage Drivers

-In Connecticut, you can get your learner’s permit at age 16 by passing a written test and a vision test.
-Once you’ve held your permit for a specific amount of time and passed an eight-hour Drug and Alcohol Safety Program (D.A.S.P.) and/or received additional behind-the-wheel driver training, you can take your road test and receive your license!1 Unfortunately, the road doesn’t end (or rather, begin) there.
-You must get insurance before you can legally drive.
+In Connecticut, 16-year-olds can get their learner’s permit by passing a written and vision test.
+Once you’ve held your permit for a specific amount of time and passed an eight-hour Drug and Alcohol Safety Program (D.A.S.P.) — or received additional behind-the-wheel driver training — you can take your road test and receive your license.4

-Insurance companies consider young drivers high risk because they are inexperienced and have no driving history, so it’s generally recommended to go on your parents’ insurance policy so you can benefit from their driving history, credit score, etc. In some cases, like when you own a vehicle solely in your name (i.e., your parents’ names are not listed on the paperwork), you must get an independent auto insurance policy.
+Insurance companies consider young drivers risky to insure because they are inexperienced and have no driving history, so it’s generally recommended to go on your parents’ insurance policy so you can benefit from their driving history, credit score, etc. In some cases, like when you own a vehicle solely in your name (i.e., your parents’ names are not listed on the paperwork), you must get an independent auto insurance policy.

 Safety Discounts

-State Farm offers savings for good driving habits, including one specially designed for teen drivers:
+State Farm offers savings for good driving habits via two telematics programs, including one specifically designed for teen drivers:

-• Steer Clear: This offers a 15 percent discount to drivers under age 25 with no at-fault accidents or moving violations in the past three years.
+• Steer Clear: This offers a 15 percent discount to drivers under age 25 who complete the program, as long as they have no at-fault accidents or moving violations in the past three years.

 • Drive Safe & Save: This driving behavior monitoring app can be used by any driver who enrolls; it offers up to a 30 percent discount for safe driving habits.